 The appeal and success of Marvel’s superhero movies and spin-off series are converging with the real world of AI, the quest for the superhuman and unprecedented biomedical developments at a dizzying speed.
 Enter CRISPR-Cas9, the newest gene editing tool that is creating a buzz in the high stakes financial world of pharmaceuticals, academia and research that is sparking a global patent race for new and … Continue reading The High Stakes World of Gene Editing

 You’ve probably been told your entire life that fluoride is good for you and that only conspiracy theory nuts and health freaks think it’s dangerous.
 After all, why would municipalities add it to our water and our toothpaste if it had dangerous side effects?
 Turns out, the dangers of fluoride aren’t just a theory.
-And thanks to the latest American Medical Association’s journal on pediatrics, … Continue reading Exposure to Fluoride by Pregnant Women Found to Lower IQ
+The latest American Medical Association’s journal on pediatrics, JAMA Pediatrics, confirmed … Continue reading Exposure to Fluoride by Pregnant Women Found to Lower IQ

 When Hal Lindsey first published his block-buster book Late Great Planet Earth in 1970, ordinary Americans didn’t have personal computers, DNA hadn’t been mapped and no one outside of tech or government had ever heard of the world wide web.
 No matter, Lindsey’s best-selling prophecy book left an undeniable and wide-reaching mark on the American psyche—both Christian and secular.
 Lindsey’s dystopian warnings terrified Christians and … Continue reading Should We be Terrified of Insect Drones?